 These 3 points are critical because you can waste a lot of time trying to attract customers or fans who are interested, but they’re not willing or able to buy.

-3. Well-defined sales process
+3. A well-defined sales process

-Make it easy for people to buy from you.
+A key thing is to first ensure that it’s easy for people to buy from you.
 If you’re selling something physical, determine where to sell from (e.g. shop, home, car boot, online, door-to-door, etc).

 Finally, outline how the customer receives what they’ve paid for.
+This is critical and it must be visible in your marketing messages and on the sales platform.

-4. Customer service system
+4. A customer service system

 Customer service begins before someone buys and continues after purchase.
 Return customers and referrals from satisfied customers will grow your income faster than any other form of marketing.

-Your customer service system should also identify how you’ll handle orders, complaints, requests for refunds, and returns.
+Your customer service system should also identify how you’ll handle orders, complaints, cancellations, requests for refunds, and returns.

-5. Financial management system
+5. A financial management system

 How do you handle money?
 Does it go into your wallet or personal account?
 Or do all receipts go into a business account?

-Poor financial management brings down many people who work with agents and promoters.
-While these people care of marketing, public relations (PR) and talent growth, it’s your duty to manage your income.
+Poor financial management can bring you down if you work with an agent or promoter.
+While these people care of marketing, public relations (PR), and talent growth, it’s your duty to manage your income.

-6. Administrative system
+6. An administrative system

 With time, you can hire people to take over some jobs while you concentrate on developing your skill or talent.

-7. Growth plan
+7. A growth plan

 Plan to hire and manage staff, create passive income, and for your financial investments.
 This growth plan can also double as your retirement plan.